Speed skating: Equipment

-To sharpen their skates, skaters must place their skates on a jig and move diamond or stone stones back and forth.
-The diamond stones will have different colors that will be assigned to them depending on how much they eat into the blade, black as the one that affects the blades the most and gold as the one that affects the least.
+Skate sharpening: To sharpen their skates, skaters must place their skates on a jig and move diamond or stone stones back and forth.
+The diamond stones will have different colors that will be assigned to them depending on how much they eat into the blade; black as the one that affects the blades the most, and gold as the one that affects the least.